osama121200/serverless-threat-flagging/README.md

 - Python (Lambda logic)

-# 📷 Screenshots
+# 📷 Screenshots and details

-  For detailed visuals and screenshots of the project setup, architecture, and logs, please check the images folder in this repository.
+  Screenshots of the working system including DynamoDB logs, CloudWatch outputs, SNS email alerts, S3 bucket contents, and API Gateway are available in the images folder.
+All code is shared in this repository as structured files.